Skip to Content

 How do I sign up for WIC in Massachusetts?

 First, you need to complete the WIC pre-application process at Apply for WIC online .
-A representative will contact you with information on how to complete the process or call the WIC clinic closest to you at (800) 942-1007 to schedule an appointment.
+A representative will contact you with information on how to complete the process.

 Free Diapers for Low Income Families